 No two personal shopper apps work the same.
 However, there are some generalities, and thus this next section will give you an overview of what to expect from most services to choose the best shopper app for you.

-Each app has different methods for paying for groceries, but the money never comes out of your pocket.
+• You don’t need to pay for the order with your own money.
+Each app has different methods for paying, but the money never comes out of your pocket.
 Once you checkout, you deliver the groceries to the customer’s house and complete the order.
 The customer can also increase their tip if you provide stellar service.

-My top pick for personal shopping is Instacart!
+Our top pick for personal shopping is DoorDash!

-To work for Instacart, you must be 18 years old, have a smartphone, proof you can work in the United States, and 2-year driving history (if you’ll be a full-service shopper).
+To work for DoorDash, you must be 18 years old, have a smartphone, proof you can work in the United States, and 2-year driving history.

 Pros